Audio Compressor Release Time Calculator

 How does the compressor release time calculator work?

-The calculator is based on:
+The calculator uses:

-- Enter the BPM of your song
+- input of the BPM your song

-- Attack time of your compressor (optional)
+- Compressor attack time (optional)

-- Algorithm with musical time reference (e.g. 1/8, 1/4 note)
+- Algorithm with musical time signature reference (e.g. 1/8, 1/4 note)

 Recommended release times for different applications